lukePeavey/SplitType/README.md

 **`target`**

 The target elements for the SplitType call.
-This can be a selector, a single element, or an ArrayLike object (ie NodeList, jQuery Object, etc).
-SplitType does not currently support nested HTML inside target elements.
-So the elements passed to `SplitType` should directly contain the text that you wish to split.
+This can be a selector, a single element, a collection of elements (ie NodeList, jQuery Object, etc).

 **`options`**